 You are not authorizing the designee to receive your refund check, bind you to anything (including any additional tax liability), or otherwise represent you before the Tax Department.
 If you want the designee to perform those services for you, you must file Form POA-1, Power of Attorney, making that designation with the Tax Department.
 Copies of statutory tax notices or documents (such as a Notice of Deficiency) will only be sent to your designee if you file Form POA-1.

-You cannot revoke the third-party designee authorization or change the PIN.
-However, the authorization will automatically end on the due date (without regard to extensions) for filing your next year's tax return.
+You cannot change the PIN.
+The authorization will automatically end on the due date (without regard to extensions) for filing your next year's tax return.